 Cataract surgery is usually done as a day surgery procedure, which means that the whole process usually takes half a day and there is no need to stay overnight.
 The surgery itself only takes less than half an hour.

-In the old days, cataract surgery was performed by creating a large 12 mm wound, expulsion of the lens as a whole piece and putting in 7-8 stitches at the end.
+In the old days, cataract surgery was performed by creating a large 12 mm wound in the cornea, expulsion of the lens in the eyes as a whole piece and putting in 7-8 stitches at the end.
 That is why the old saying was to ‘wait for your cataract to be ripe’ before taking it out.

 We no longer perform cataract surgery this way.
-Instead, we create a very small 2mm wound, insert a small probe which cracks and aspirates (similar to a vacuum) the cataract, and negate having to stitch the wound at the end.
+Instead, we use ultrasound energy.
+We create a very small 2mm wound in the front of the cornea, insert a small ultrasound probe which cracks and aspirates (similar to a vacuum) the cataract, and negate having to stitch the wound at the end.
 Hence, it works against us if the lens is too ‘ripe’ or hard as that makes it difficult to crack and aspirate.
-So, please do NOT wait for your cataract to be too ‘ripe’ as it inadvertently makes the surgery more complicated.
+So, please do NOT wait for your cataract to be too ‘ripe’ as it inadvertently makes the surgery more complicated and even risk eye infection.

 What can I expect during surgery?

-Some surgeons like to perform cataract surgery on their patients with as little anaesthesia as possible.
+Some surgeons like to perform the cataract operation on their patients with as little anaesthesia as possible.
 This means that patients are lightly sedated so they may be aware of what’s going on during the procedure and able to ‘co-operate’ with their surgeons’ instructions to keep still.

 I, on the other hand, prefer to have my patients fully sedated and completely asleep so that they are unaware of the procedure and fully comfortable.
 Most of my patients comment that going for surgery is like going for a spa treatment, where they have a good sleep and wake up after the procedure is all over.